Elmbridge major transport schemes

 The following elements are being taken forward for inclusion in the project (subject to acquiring relevant permissions):

 - Provision of a cycling/walking route between the Brooklands Business Park, Weybridge Railway Station and towards Weybridge town centre.
 A map has been included below to show where the route is proposed.
+It has been confirmed that the route will be extended along Sopwith Drive, up to the junction with the A245.

 - Improving the pedestrian refuges in the vicinity of Weybridge Railway Station.